sanjayamirthraj/eigengames/README.md

 #### Transaction Tagging and Validation

-When you create a transaction for parallel processing, it goes through a tagging process:
+When we get a transaction for parallel processing, it goes through a tagging process:

 ```go
 // TagTransaction adds parallelization tags to a transaction